fenhl/ootrstats/README.md

 1. Install Rust
 2. Run `cargo install --git=https://github.com/fenhl/ootrstats ootrstats-worker-daemon`
-3. Create a JSON file at `$XDG_CONFIG_DIRS/ootrstats-worker-daemon.json` on Unix or `%APPDATA%\Fenhl\ootrstats\config\worker-daemon.json` on Windows, containing a JSON object with the following entries:
+3. Create a JSON file at `$XDG_CONFIG_DIRS/ootrstats-worker-daemon.json` on macOS/Linux or `%APPDATA%\Fenhl\ootrstats\config\worker-daemon.json` on Windows, containing a JSON object with the following entries:
     * `baseRomPath` (required): An absolute path to the vanilla OoT rom on the worker computer.
 See [the randomizer's documentation](https://github.com/OoTRandomizer/OoT-Randomizer#installation) for details.
     * `password` (required): A password string that the supervisor will use to connect to this worker.
     * `address` (optional): The IP address on which the worker daemon will listen.
 Defaults to `127.0.0.1`, meaning only local connections will be accepted and you will need a reverse proxy like nginx.
 Change to `0.0.0.0` to accept connections from anywhere.